Bob Dylan announces 2023 North American tour dates

 Bob Dylan has announced a run of North American live dates for 2023 – find all the details below.

-The legendary singer-songwriter is due to continue his ongoing ‘Rough And Rowdy Ways’ world tour this autumn.
+The legendary singer-songwriter is due to continue his ongoing ‘Rough And Rowdy Ways’ world tour in the US and Canada this autumn.

 Kicking off with two shows in Kansas City (October 1, 2), the upcoming leg also includes stop-offs in Chicago, Milwaukee, Indianapolis, Cincinnati, Toronto and Montreal, among other cities.